NewportRiver/NewportRiver/README.md

 - 🎵 BMI-affiliated songwriter with music in over 20 languages
 - 🔬 Background in aerospace, marine systems, architecture, and systems design
 - 📚 Author of *The Path of Energy and AI* — [Amazon Author Page »](https://www.amazon.com/author/markanthonybartholomew)
+- 🎮 Gamer, storyteller, and creative technologist blending spirit, science, and strategy

 ---